 Getting the characterization of Hulk right with some of the traits you mentioned is key

 He's...
 A Man-like MONSTER ...an Astonishing force!
 He's...
 Indestructible!
-That's why you don't comprehend him; and because he IS...Indestructible...the Battle Board will not tolerate him nor his INCREDIBLE abilities!!!
+That's why you don't comprehend him; and because he IS......Immortal; the Battle Board will not tolerate his Savage Rampaging, nor his INCREDIBLE abilities!!!
 Watch out for that Gamma-Surge - the WORLDBREAKER!!!

 Stan Lee - "The way I established the Hulk, the more he fought, the stronger he got...I assume at some point he'll get worn out, but NEVER the Hulk."
 Electronic Gaming Monthly magazine Oct 2006 issue -